“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 After the blades have sat for a while, usually at the conclusion of the batch, I wipe off the CB and apply CRC 3-36.
 This is a paraffin-based corrosion preventative that floats out water.
 Paraffin won’t evaporate or wick-off and is the best product I have found to prevent rust developing on a clean, moisture-free surface.

-There are many rust-prevention products on the market, so I am not suggesting CRC3-36 is the best, only the one I prefer, partly because O Mistress of the Blue Horizons doesn’t object to the smell too strongly if it wafts into her holy chambers from the workshop.
-If I use Corrosion-X, however, she bars the door with a broom, bayonet fixed and leveled at my genital area, and makes me strip before she’ll let me back into the house.
+There are many rust-prevention products on the market, so I am not suggesting CRC3-36 is the best, only the one I prefer, partly because The Mistress of the Blue Horizons doesn’t object to the smell too strongly if it wafts into her holy chambers from the workshop.
+If I use Corrosion-X, however, she bars the door with her trusty broom, bayonet fixed and leveled at my genital area, and makes me strip off my stinky clothes before she’ll let me back into the house.
 My love is a gentle flower!
 With sharp knives!
 But I digress.

-This system works fine for short-term, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.
+This system works fine for short-term purposes, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.